-

 What should the map and the metes and bounds (boundary legal description) show in a Territory Amendment?

-Map – must show an outline of the complete TID and identify the added or subtracted parcels.
-The new boundary outline must show that the entire TID remains contiguous.
+Map – must show the full TID's boundary and identify the added or subtracted parcels.
+The new boundary must show that the entire TID remains contiguous.
 Review

-Parcels Common Question #3 for more information on maps.
+Parcels Common Question 3 for more information on map requirements.

 Boundary legal description – must be revised to describe the updated TID outer boundary of the full TID, including the necessary revisions to account for parcel changes made in the amendment.